DaiterGG/dvorak-ahk/README.md

 Currently:
 wip (potential bugs)
 sub-optimal code
+Disables Caps
-does not support up/down key presses
+Caps + zxcv... etc. for one hand shortcuts does not support up/down key presses (use ctrl + 4 for that)
-works for qwerty - US
+works for Windows QWERTY - US
 Alt + 1 programmer DVORAK
 Alt + 2 QWERTY
 Alt + 3 Rus (ЙЦУКЕН)
-Alt + 4 Disable all hotkeys
+Alt + 4 Disable all hotkeys (except caps for muscle memory)